chrisguest75/sysadmin_examples/34_WSL/README.md

 * It doesn't need HyperV, just Virtual machine platform required for WSL.
 * It runs one kernel for all WSL distros.
 * For speed your code should be copied into the vhdx.
+  * File IO is really impaired pulling data across the share
+  * This really matters with directories like node-modules.
 * WSLG is for graphics - it's possible to run GFX apps from linux in windows.
+* When performing updates it seems to replace the kernel.

 TODO: